-From the Create or Select wizard step select the Mobile Service dropdown and select the Create Configuration entry.
-Provide a title, company, username, password and select the appropriate data center.
-If you do not know these values contact your Adobe Mobile Service administrator to obtain them.
-Once all fields have been filled out click the Verify button.
+From the Create or Select wizard step, select the Mobile Service drop-down, and select the Create Configuration entry.
+Provide a title, company, username, password, and select the appropriate data center.
+If you do not know these values, contact your Adobe Mobile Service administrator to obtain them.
+After all fields are filled out, click Verify.
 The verification process goes to AMS and verifies the credentials for the account, and upon successful validation, a list of Mobile Applications will be populated where you select the associated mobile application from the dropdown.
 Click the Submit button to complete the wizard.
 The process may take a bit of time to obtain the configuration data and any associated analytics with the application.
-Once the process is complete click the Done button from the modal to return back to the Adobe Mobile Dashboard.
+After the process is complete, click Done from the modal to return back to the Adobe Mobile Dashboard.

-Returning back to the Mobile Dashboard the Manage Cloud Services tile will contain the AMS cloud service.
-You will also note that the Analyze Metrics tile will be populated with lifecycle reports.
+Returning back to the Mobile Dashboard, the Manage Cloud Services tile contains the AMS cloud service.
+Also note that the Analyze Metrics tile is populated with lifecycle reports.

-To deliver content to the user’s device content is generated by rendering the offers which are created by AEM content authors.
-To handle the rendering of target offers there is a new content sync handler that will process the offers.
-Using the Hybrid Reference Application as our sample, the en (english) content package contains the ContentSyncConfig with a mobileappoffers handler.
+To deliver content to the user’s device, content is generated by rendering the offers which are created by AEM content authors.
+To handle the rendering of target offers, there is a new content sync handler that processes the offers.
+Using the Hybrid Reference Application as the sample, the en (english) content package contains the ContentSyncConfig with a mobileappoffers handler.
 The next step is crucial for rendering offers to the device.
-The mobileappoffers handler has a path property that identifies the path to the personalization activity that are to be used for the application.
+The mobileappoffers handler has a path property that identifies the path to the personalization activity that is used for the application.

-For example if there is an activity that is located at /content/campaigns/hybridref copy this path and paste it as the value to the path property of the mobileappoffers handler.
+For example, if there is an activity at /content/campaigns/hybridref, copy this path and paste it as the value to the path property of the mobileappoffers handler.

-Once the activities path has been set in the mobileappoffers handler’s path property save the handler.
-The handler will now be ready to start rendering offers for our mobile devices.
+After the activities path is set in the mobileappoffers handler’s path property, save the handler.
+The handler is now ready to start rendering offers for mobile devices.

 When content is staged via the Adobe Mobile Dashboard, staged content is considered production ready content and is rendered via the non-dev Content Sync Config.
-Rendering this way will cause the --author to be removed from all mbox ids and expect a published activity to be available on the Target server.
-Before testing staged content make sure the activity has been published.
+Rendering this way causes the --author to be removed from all mbox ids and expect a published activity to be available on the Target server.
+Before testing staged content, make sure that the activity is published.